 Finally, you will see a “Total” line at the bottom.
 Curiously enough, this is only for the total of the manual work times.
 But, if you think about it, this makes total sense.
-The total manual work must be less than the takt time, otherwise the line is too slow.
+The total manual work must be less than the target cycle time, otherwise the line is too slow.
 Hence, this number is needed.
 The total for each individual process is in the “Total Time” column already, needed to check if the machines are fast enough.
 Having a “Total of the Total” is of little use here.
 Hence, even though it is easy to calculate the totals of the machine time and the total of the totals, you don’t need it, and hence you do not clutter the sheet with unneeded information.

 Goodies for Download

 During this short series of posts on the Toyota Standard Work approach I have used an Excel spreadsheet.
 For your convenience here is the spreadsheet as well as a PDF version thereof.
 Both documents are provided under the Creative Commons CC-BY-SA 4.0 license, meaning you can use them freely, but should give credit to me on AllAboutLean.com.

 Now you have the data basis to do the standard work.
 I will describe the standard work combination table in the next post.
 Hopefully, this was not too dry for you, and I promise it will all start to make sense in the next post.
 Until then, stay tuned, and go out and organize your industry!